Graveyard of Empires - Chapter 2

 "He is," Wade agreed, "one of the best."

-“To think, one of the First Citizen’s personal defenders,” the quartermaster said, reverently touching the glass as he watched Patrick reload his weapon.
+"To think: one of the First Citizen's personal defenders," the quartermaster said, reverently touching the glass as he watched Patrick reload his weapon.
 A flick of the wrist and then he rolled the bullets gracefully into the chamber.
-“I once dreamed of being chosen to join the Twelve.
-What a foolish child I was.”
+"I once dreamed of being chosen to join the Twelve.
+What a foolish child I was."

 "I was?"

-Wade waved his hand in annoyance.
-“About the trip.
-You were listing off supplies being loaded into my ship.”
+Argus waved his hand in annoyance.
+"About the trip.
+You were listing off supplies being loaded into my ship."

 The quartermaster—he was short and ruddy with droopy cheeks—opened his ledger once again and ran his finger along the page.
-He found his spot and cleared his throat.
+He found his spot and cleared his throat:

 "Twenty-two crates of foodstuffs, including sixty-eight pounds of perishables and—"